fbpx

 Are you looking for a fun and easy way to add some vibrant color to your garden this winter?
 Winter sowing yarrow is the perfect solution!
 This low-maintenance flowering plant not only provides gorgeous blooms, but also helps attract beneficial insects like bees.
 Yarrow is incredibly hardy, so it’s great for beginners who are just starting out in gardening.

-Yarrow seed packet - baker creek -flowerburst fruitbowl
+yarrow seed packet - baker creek -flowerburst fruitbowl

 Winter sowing yarrow